kylemichaelreaves/kylemichaelreaves/README.md

 - 👋 Hi, I’m @kylemichaelreaves
 - 👀 I’m interested in ... data visualization, natural language processing, and web development best practices
 - 🌱 I’m currently learning ...
-React, Rails, Python, Typescript, web dev and software engineering basics
+React, Rails, Python, Typescript, and web dev and software engineering basics
 - 💞️ I’m looking to collaborate on ... any of the above
 - 📫 How to reach me ... kylereaves@gmail.com